Digitalization & Resilience

 Achieving social cohesive and inclusive societies.

 Managing large, dense, and diverse populations is inherently difficult, and more so in the face of rising seas, increasingly frequent disasters, resource shortages and mass population movements.
-This discussion will explore how cities, facing rapid social change, are managing social tensions resulting from political and civil unrest.
+This discussion explores how cities, facing rapid social change, are managing social tensions resulting from political and civil unrest.

 Insurers and Cities

 To drive urabn resilience and sustainability, it’s very important to bring the insurance industry and cities together.
 Therefore Resilient Cities in collaboration with UN Environment PSI is hosting an essential discussion between the Insurance Sector and Cities.
-This is also a follow-up to the first ever Insuring Resilient & Sustainable Cities Summit hosted at last year’s congress.
+This is also a follow-up to the first ever Insuring Resilient & Sustainable Cities Summit hosted at Resilient Cities 2017.

 Sub-plenary on nature-based solutions